Apparent retention dataset

 - Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.

-- In 2020, restrictions due to COVID-19 may have impacted on NSSC enrolment data, and thus on the numerator of 2020 rates.
+- In 2020 and 2021, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
 However, students who were learning remotely, or whose schooling was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
-For further details see Schools Australia 2020.
+For further details see Schools, Australia 2020 and 2021.

 Until 2018, Key Performance Measure 1(e) was defined as: Apparent retention rates from Year 10 to Year 12 (Indigenous school students compared to non-Indigenous school students).
 From 2019, Key Performance Measure 1(e) is defined as: Apparent retention rate from Year 10 to Year 12.
 Indigenous and non-Indigenous apparent retention rates continue to be reported as a disaggregation of the KPM.